mdmuradhossain/algorithms-in-java/Searching Algorithms/src/io/murad/interpolationsearch/README.md

 On assuming a uniform distribution of the data on the linear scale used for interpolation, the performance can be shown to be `O(log log n)`.
 Dynamic Interpolation Search is possible in `o(log log n)` time using a novel data structure.

+## Applications
+A potential fast search algorithm to search within an uniformly distributed and sorted search space (like a phone book)